ARM-software/astc-encoder/README.md

 # About

-This is the official repository for the Arm® Adaptive Scalable Texture Compression (ASTC) Encoder, `astcenc`, a command-line tool for compressing and decompressing images using the ASTC texture compression standard.
+The Arm® Adaptive Scalable Texture Compression (ASTC) Encoder, `astcenc`, is a command-line tool for compressing and decompressing images using the ASTC texture compression standard.

 ## The ASTC format